- This article covers a video of a diver swimming with a great white shark.

 - The diver records while predators eat the glob of whale meat.

-- There are a few different species of shark eating, however, you see a tiger shark in the footage which is known to be aggressive toward humans.
+- There are a few different species of shark eating.
+However, you see a tiger shark in the footage which is known to be aggressive toward humans.

 In the video at the bottom of this page, a diver recounts an insane encounter in the deep blue sea just off the Aliwal Shoal in South Africa.
 Using the cover of a great white shark, he discovers the power of the underwater pecking order.
 He manages to stay safe from hungry, aggressive tiger sharks and lives to tell the tale (and share the footage) of the extraordinary events that day.

-Do Tiger Sharks Attack Humans?
+Is It Normal for Tiger Sharks to Attack Humans?

-Tiger sharks are known for their aggression toward humans with about three or four attacks occurring every year off the coasts of Hawaii.
+Tiger sharks are known for their aggression toward humans, with about three or four attacks occurring every year off the coasts of Hawaii.
 This is quite an intimidating shark, ranked as the 4th biggest shark species throughout the entire globe.
-It’s characterized not just by its aggressive nature, but also by the tiger-like stripes that litter its body during the juvenile stage.
+It’s characterized not just by its aggressive nature but also by the tiger-like stripes that litter its body during the juvenile stage.